PABCO Transit

 With a merger into NJ Transit in late 2010, PABCO has been renamed as NJ Transit Morris, Inc. (a subsidiary of NJ Transit), which presently operates the 871, 872, 873, 874, 875 and 880 routes at the Dover Garage on Richboynton Road with a fleet of 13 30-foot coaches.

 Current routes

-Service is subsidized by the Morris County Board of Chosen Freeholders.
+Service is funded by the Morris County Board of Chosen Freeholders.
 Service operates Monday through Saturday unless noted.
 Routes are based from NJT Morris Garage on Richboynton Road in Dover with a central transfer hub for all routes at Morristown rail station.

 Morris County Metro

 Renumbered routes

-In October 2010, New Jersey Transit decided to take over these routes and split them into routes 871–875 and 880 by a newly created subsidiary called NJ Transit Morris, Inc. Morris County still subsidizes their operation.
+In October 2010, New Jersey Transit decided to take over these routes and split them into routes 871–875 and 880 by a newly created subsidiary called NJ Transit Morris, Inc. Morris County still funds their operation.
 These routes are part of the Central Division.

 Previously discontinued routes

-On June 1, 2010 New Jersey Transit has decided to stop subsidizing the following routes leading to their discontinuation at the end of June.
+On June 1, 2010 New Jersey Transit has decided to stop funding the following routes leading to their discontinuation at the end of June.